The-Scripters-Guild/Warzone/docs/items/weapon-configs.md

 - Config: Combo
 - Ammo Adjustment: None
     - Unlimited
-- REQ Tier: 6
+- Point Cost: 6
-- Game State: 6
+- Level: 6
 - Notes: Has unlimited Duelist Energy Sword melees and fast movement speed, but can't lunge.
 Has the fastest movement speed in the sandbox.

 ## [33] Guardian Of Sanghelios